Code:

 Executive Summary

 Global warming caused by greenhouse gas emissions (GHG) is a major environmental concern.
 Countries that have ratified the Kyoto Protocol are required to submit periodic reports to the Intergovernmental Panel on Climate Change (IPCC) about their GHG emissions and climate change adaptation and mitigation programs.
 The countries involved in the project carry out their emission inventories based on estimates that use default emission factors recommended by the IPCC for all agricultural soils worldwide.
 The use of default factors generates a significant imprecision in the calculation of emissions and can lead to an inadequate positioning of countries before the IPCC and the international market.
+The project was funded by the New Zealand Government as part of its contribution to the Global Research Alliance on Agricultural Greenhouse Gases (GRA).

 Livestock farming is an important source of food for the population and foreign exchange for the countries, but it is estimated that it is responsible for 18% of global GHG emissions.
 The GHG emitted by livestock are generated by the digestion of food, and by the excretion of urine and feces, and are strongly affected by the feeding system.